 MBA Hospitality Management: Career Path

-Career 10 Jan 2023 587 0
+Career 10 Jan 2023 814

 Career Options

-Overview of MBA Hospitality Management
+MBA Hospitality Management Career Path

-The program typically covers a variety of subjects, including financial management, marketing, operations management, and human resources management, as well as specific topics related to the hospitality industry such as hotel management, food and beverage management, and event planning.
+The program typically covers a variety of subjects, including financial management, marketing, operations management, and human resources management, as well as specific topics related to the hospitality industry, such as hotel management, food and beverage management, and event planning.

 Course Outlines

-• Financial management: This subject covers financial planning, budgeting, and financial analysis, as well as how to make informed financial decisions for a hospitality business.
+• Financial management: This subject covers financial planning, budgeting, and analysis, as well as how to make informed financial decisions for a hospitality business.

 • Human resources management: Students learn about the principles and practices of human resources management as they apply to the hospitality industry, including issues related to hiring, training, and employee development.